WayneKeenan/Neutrino/README.md

 `./external_dependencies/RemoveDeps.sh`

-SDL2, SDLImage, SDLMixer, Libconfig, PhysFS and Box2D are package dependencies that should be installed via your package manager prior to running CMake generation.
+SDL2, SDLImage, SDLMixer, PhysFS and Box2D are package dependencies that should be installed via your package manager prior to running CMake generation.

 On Windows, Box2D can be cloned from GitHub.
 It includes a VS2015 solution for compilation.
 See the README included in the Box2D Repo for more details.